aether-space/pakker/README.rst

 pakker is a Python library that helps dealing with data that was serialized in language-specific serialization formats.
-In its current state, it only supports unserializing data was serialized using PHP's ``serialize`` function.
+In its current state, it only supports serializing and unserializing of data that was serialized using PHP's ``serialize`` function.

 Supported Python versions